isovector/sandymaguire.me/wip/travel-narratives.markdown

 months, and *just by the act of observing my spending habits,* I managed to save on average \$500/mo.

-In April. however, I fell victim to a stupid bias.
+In April, however, I fell victim to a stupid bias.
 I missed a few days worth of budgeting, and thought to myself "there's no point in doing more, since I don't remember the numbers and without it the totals will be inaccurate."
 This is clearly a fallacy, since the value in budgeting is not in the accounting, but in